The Portal of Geriatrics Online Education

 Discipline/specialty:

-Nisly, N and Orton, E. Complementary and Alternative Medicine in the Older Cancer Patient.
-POGOe - Portal of Geriatric Online Education; 2009 Available from: http://www.pogoe.org/productid/18871
+Nicole Nisly and Eric Orton.
+Complementary and Alternative Medicine in the Older Cancer Patient.
+POGOe - Portal of Geriatrics Online Education; 2009 Available from: https://www.pogoe.org/productid/18871